davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ### Datadog integrations
 Within your Datadog account settings, you'll need to install integrations for the components of the LAMP stack to be monitored.

-Note: as you install each of the integrations listed below, you'll see instructions on configuring and validating each installation.
+Note: as you install each of these integrations, you'll see instructions on configuring and validating each installation.
 We'll go through those steps in detail below, so at this stage you can scroll to the bottom of the Configuration tab and click "Install Integration."

 1. [Apache integration](https://app.datadoghq.com/account/settings#integrations/apache)
 1. [MySQL integration](https://app.datadoghq.com/account/settings#integrations/mysql)